Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Low-energy hydrodynamic theory of the nonlinear kicked rotor

 To describe the low-energy phase in the NKR, we start by expressing the stroboscopic evolution of the wave function over one period.
 Using the momentum-space representation of the operator $\exp[iK\cos(k_r x-\phi)T/\hbar]$ and the fact that the kinetic and interaction energies are local in momentum space, Eq.~\eqref{eq:propagator} gives us

-When the interaction energy dominates over the random fluctuations of the kinetic energy, the wave function tends to retain a robust coherence in momentum space.
+Under the conditions of weak kinetic phases and weak kick amplitudes introduced in Sec.~\ref{Sec:lowenergy_regime}, the wave function tends to retain a robust coherence in momentum space.
 In other words, $\psi(k,t)$ becomes a weakly varying function of $k$.
 This allows us to linearize the wave function as

 Note that this expansion assumes a continuous approximation of the discrete wave-vector-$k$ basis, whose relevance will be discussed in Sec.~\ref{Sec:validity}.
 We then insert Eq.~\eqref{eq:momentum_expansion} in the second line of Eq.~\eqref{eq:exact-dyn-ext}, and use the identities